 As a homeowner, you likely run into many different issues regularly.
 While some are easy to spot, like a burned out light bulb or clogged drain, others may not be as noticeable.
-When it comes to your plumbing, it can be difficult to tell when you have a problem and what that problem is.
+When it comes to your plumbing and plumbing repairs, it can be difficult to tell when you have a problem and what that problem is.
 While a clogged toilet or drain is simple to spot, other plumbing issues may go unnoticed until the problem gets much worse.

 In this blog, we are going to talk about some of the signs to look for that may mean you have a plumbing problem.
 Read on to learn more.